nirv-ai/racexp/0cta.md

 ## F.U.N buckets

-- each CTA should creative, profitable, and FUN!
+- each CTA should be creative, profitable, and FUN!

 ### Fix